stumash/Algorithm_Notes/trees_graphs/bfs/bfs.md

 ## BFS Using an Array of Lists - One List per Level

 So, what would be better?
-Well if we built up an array of lists during the BFS so that each list
+Well, if we built up an array of lists during the BFS so that each list
 corresponds to a level, we would be able to access nodes by level.
 The speudo-code for doing that
 is shown below: